 If you’ve spotted an error on one of your credit reports, you should take immediate steps to correct the inaccuracy.

 An error on your credit reports could lead to lower credit scores and impact your ability to open a new credit account or get a loan.
-Here are steps you can take to ask the credit bureaus to remove incorrect black marks from your credit.
+Here are steps you can take to ask the credit bureaus to remove incorrect derogatory marks from your credit.

 - Send a letter to the credit bureau